-JREE’s ethical policy is in line with the guidelines of Committee on Publication Ethics (COPE) and complies with the codes of conduct approved by Committee of JREE Editorial Board.
-Readers, authors, reviewers, and editors should follow these ethical policies once working with JREE.
-The ethical policy of JREE is liable to determine which of the typical research papers or articles submitted to the journal should be published in the concerned issue.
-For information on this matter in publishing and ethical guidelines, please visit http://publicationethics.org.
+The ethical policy upheld by JREE complies with the guidelines of Committee on Publication Ethics (COPE) and is in line with the codes of conduct approved by the Committee of the Editorial Board.
+Readers, authors, reviewers, and editors should follow these ethical policies when working with the journal.
+The ethical policy is liable to determine which of the typical research papers or articles submitted to the journal should be published in the concerned issue.
+For more relevant information as well as publishing and ethical guidelines, please visit http://publicationethics.org.

 Duties and Responsibilities of Publishers

-- MERC ensures that editorial decisions on manuscript submissions are the final.
+- MERC ensures that editorial decisions on manuscript submissions are final.

 - MERC ensures that the decision on manuscript submissions is only made based on professional judgment and will not be affected by any commercial interests.

 - MERC is committed to maintaining the integrity of academic and research records.

-- MERC monitors the ethics by Editor-in-Chief, Associate Editors, Editorial Board Members, Reviewers, Authors, and Readers.
+- MERC monitors the ethics of Editor-in-Chief, Associate Editors, Editorial Board Members, Reviewers, Authors, and Readers.

 - MERC always checks plagiarism and fraudulent data issues in the submitted manuscript.

 - MERC is always willing to publish corrections, clarifications, and retractions involving its publications as and when required.

 Duties and Responsibilities of Editors